reAIM-Lab/ehr_foundation_model_benchmark/src/ehr_foundation_model_benchmark/evaluations/motor/README.md

-# Columbia MEDS benchmark Pipeline
+# Columbia MOTOR benchmark Pipeline
 MOTOR is implemented in the FEMR library, which the [meds_reader](https://github.com/EthanSteinberg/meds_reader) utility for processing MEDS data.

 ## Set up the environment